kalemena/ti-dhome-doc/samples/README.md

 ### Security

-* **MQTT** has anonymous access disabled and uses the `mosquitto_passwd` password file; both the plain and WebSocket listeners require credentials.
+* **MQTT** has anonymous access disabled and uses the `mosquitto_passwd` password file; the plain, WebSocket and TLS listeners all require credentials.
+* **MQTT over TLS** is available on port `8883`. `make certs` (run automatically by `setup`/`up`) generates a self-signed CA plus a server certificate — valid for `mqtt` (service name) and `localhost` — in `workspace/mosquitto/config/certs/`.
+  The certs are git-ignored workspace state: treat the generated keys as development-only material and replace them with properly managed certificates for anything exposed off the trusted network.
+Client certificates are not required, only the server certificate is verified.
 * Only the ports listed above are published to the host; nothing binds all services to a public address by default.
 * Node-RED and Victoria Metrics come without built-in authentication: keep them